hansonkd/puff/readme.md

 Now from `my_puff_proj_py` you can run your project with `poetry run cargo` to access cargo from poetry and expose the virtual environment to Puff.

-If you don't want to use poetry, you will have to set up a virtual environment and set `PYTHONPATH` when running Puff.
+The Python project doesn't need to be inside off your Rust package.
+It only needs to be on the PYTHONPATH.
+If you don't want to use poetry, you will have to set up a virtual environment if needed and set `PYTHONPATH` when running Puff.

 ## Puff ♥ Python